OHDSI/DatabaseConnector/README.md

 Technology
 ============

-DatabaseConnector is an R package using Java's JDBC drivers.
+DatabaseConnector is an R package using Java's JDBC drivers and other DBI drivers.

 System Requirements